fossasia/wp-tweet-feed-plugin/readme.txt

 == Upgrade Notice ==

+= 2.3.8 =
+Fix issue with mixed content warning on HTTPS pages

 = 2.3.7 =
 Adds an option to clear update locks, which may fix the updating issue some people are having